 Introducing the Care Certificate

-Working in health and social care is more than a job, it's about making a positive difference in someone's life.
+Working in health and social care is more than a job - it's about making a positive difference to people’s lives.

-At OneFile, we know a thing or two about the Care Certificate, so we've asked our experts to explain all the basics - and how our software can help your staff make the most of their training.
+At OneFile, we are always working to help you to get ahead.
+So we asked our experts to give us the low down on the Care Certificate - and how our software can help your staff get the most out of their training.

 What is the Care Certificate?

 The Care Certificate is a set of standards to guide health and social care workers in their working lives.
-The new standards focus on learning skills on the job and evidencing competence, giving centres full confidence their trainees learn the skills, knowledge and behaviours to deliver compassionate, high quality care.
-The Care Certificate is just the start of a carer's career journey, but it gives them the foundation they need to progress within the sector.
+The standards focus on learning skills ‘on the job’ and evidencing competence.
+The aim is to give centres full confidence that their trainees have gained the knowledge, the foundational skills, and behaviours (KSBs) they need to deliver compassionate, high quality care and to progress within the sector.

 Is it compulsory?

-The Care Certificate is not mandatory legislation, but the CQC refers to it very specifically in their regulations, meaning your centre will be inspected against it.
+The Care Certificate is not mandatory within legislation, but the Care Quality Commission (CQC) refers to it very specifically within its regulations, and centres will be inspected against it.

-Trainees have a set amount of time to complete the Care Certificate after they start, so it's important you have a quick and robust method for checking and assessing each learner's portfolio.
+Once trainees start, they only have a set amount of time to complete the Care Certificate, so it's important that you have a quick and robust method for checking and assessing each learner's portfolio.

 How is it different?

-The Care Certificate Framework Guidance states: 'Certificates of attendance, completing study days or elearning without assessment of what has been learnt is NOT evidence toward the achievement of the Care Certificate.'
+In fact, The Care Certificate Framework Guidance spells out: 'Certificates of attendance, completing study days or elearning without assessment of what has been learnt is NOT evidence toward the achievement of the Care Certificate.'

 That's where OneFile comes in

-OneFile works with a number of NHS Trusts to build specialist eportfolio software that revolutionises how you deliver training.
+OneFile already works with a number of NHS Trusts to build specialist eportfolio software that simplifies how you manage the delivery of training.
 With our eportfolio, trainee carers can upload videos, photos and audio recordings as evidence of their competencies to a digital portfolio.
 Centres can monitor all training to see how their staff are getting on, and assessors can access the information to complete assessments remotely.

-Plus, it increases transparency across your staff.
-Instead of frantically collecting sheets of paper from across the Trust and struggling to keep information up to date, you can just complete everything online and generate the reports you need at the touch of a button.
-When you cut the paper trail, you cut the time spent on admin too - ensuring all your staff have more time spend with their patients!
+It's a no brainer.
+You'll save time and effort by using a streamlined, paperless standard.
+Instead of frantically collecting sheets of paper from across your organisation and struggling to keep information up to date, you can just complete everything online and generate the reports you need at the touch of a button.